CadenzaProject/cadenzaproject.github.io/docs/clip2/take_part/clip2_rules.md

 ## Baseline models and computational restrictions

 * The use of pre-trained foundational models is allowed but must be fully declared.
-* Teams may choose to use all or some of the components of the provided baseline.
+* Teams may choose to use all or some of the components from the provided baseline.
 * There is no limit on computational cost, but we expect entrants to report model size.
-* Models can be non-causal.
+* Models can be causal or non-causal.

 ## What sort of model do I create?